Jennychen66/pythonLearn/README.md

   Return sends a specified value back to its caller whereas Yield can produce a sequence of values.
 We should use yield when we want to iterate over a sequence, but don’t want to store the entire sequence in memory.

+2. how to copy files from one linux machine to another : using scp command https://www.garron.me/en/articles/scp.html